omahs/imx-docs/docs/main/overview/what-can-you-build.md

   <tbody>
     <tr>
       <td>Asset data</td>
-      <td>Details about fungible or non-fungible tokens, like metadata, image URL, current owner, etc.</td>
+      <td>Details about non-fungible tokens on ImmutableX, like metadata, image URL, current owner, etc.</td>
       <td>
         <ul>
           <li>NFT marketplaces display the details of an asset that is listed for sale so that buyers know what they are purchasing</li>